LassiMik/Hangman_game/README.md

 This project has made me to study one of this courses subjects, TypeScript more deeply.

-During this project I learnt how to make TypeScript types such as this type for Popup component
+During this project I learnt how to make TypeScript types such as this type for the Popup component
 ```
 type PopupProps = {
 correctLetters: boolean